skdelphix/maskdocs/docs/What's New for Masking.md

 - Ability to have ruleset refresh drop tables
 - Support for XML file types
 - Addition of dataType to column metadata
+- Addition of mountName in the ConnectionInfo of a file connector and a mainframe dataset connector to use a filesystem mount point.
 For more information please on Delphix Masking APIs please see [API documentation](https://maskingdocs.delphix.com/Delphix_Masking_APIs/Masking_Client/Masking_API_Client/).
 Please note that the previous generation of Masking APIs (commonly referred to as V4) is EOL and no longer supported in this release.
 All users are encouraged to migrate to the V5 APIs.